 Full-time students who wish to obtain health insurance coverage through Providence College may contact the Office of the Bursar at 401.865.2284.
 Graduate students are not eligible to receive health care services through the College’s undergraduate Student Health Center.

 Providence College welcomes applications from international candidates to its graduate programs.

 International students applying for full-time admission to a graduate program at Providence College must submit their applications by the following international graduate admission deadlines:

 - Fall: April 1

 It is the responsibility of the international student to see that all official transcripts are forwarded to the appropriate program office.
 Transcripts from non-English-speaking countries must be accompanied by a certified English translation.

 Official transcripts from colleges or universities attended in the U.S. must be sent to Providence College.
-Transcripts from schools located outside the U.S. must come from the World Educations Service (WES).
+Transcripts from schools located outside the U.S. must come from a NACES Member organization.
 A course-by-course academic International Credential Evaluation Package (ICAP) is required.

 International candidates must satisfy identical entrance requirements and adhere to the same application procedures as outlined for non-international applicants.
 While individual circumstances may vary, international students whose native language is not English are normally expected to present results from the Test of English as a Foreign Language (TOEFL), the International English Language Test System (IELTS), or the Duolingo English exam (DLET).